wybiral/hookah/README.md

 streams as though they were normal POSIX-style pipelines.

-The goal is to makes it easy to perform tasks like fanning-in multiple data sources to create a firehose API fanning-out a local program's output for real-time distribution.
+The goal is to makes it easy to perform tasks like fanning-in multiple data sources to create a firehose API or fanning-out a local program's output for real-time distribution.
 All without having to integrate any WebSocket-specific code into your applications.